edezekiel/memphis-food-truck/README.md

 # memphis-food-truck
-Passion project - developing a foodtruck website for my friend Demerick Keaton.
+Developing a foodtruck website for my friend Demerick Keaton.